 About Sanjana

-Sanjana loves training dogs but is even more passionate about giving owners the tools and skills to lead their best lives with their furry friends.
-She focuses on teaching owners how to communicate with their dogs, become the pack leader, and create a healthy and happy relationship with their dog.
+Sanjana loves training dogs but is even more passionate about giving owners the tools and skills they need to create a healthy and happy relationship with their dogs 🐾

-Sanjana says, "My greatest passion and reason for creating Peace Pups is to help every owner struggling with their dog know there is a path to a happy, peaceful life with our dogs.
 Just like everything in life, sometimes we need a little guidance.
-Every time one of my clients finishes training with me and can finally walk their pup without stress or invite guests over, my heart swells with joy.
-I do this "work" because I love teaching owners how to connect and lead their dog in a new way that unlocks all the freedom and happiness in the world."
+Every time one of my clients finishes training with me and can finally walk their pup without stress or invite guests over, my heart swells with joy!
+I do this 'work' because I love teaching owners how to connect and lead their dog in a new way that unlocks all the freedom and happiness in the world."

 Sanjana’s Full Story